dataronio/Meta-Language-Tutorial/README.md

-# A  step by step tutorial on ML and functional programming(Meta-Language)
+# A  step by step tutorial on ML (Meta-Language) and functional programming
 SML stuff

 27 March 2018